 The purpose of the standards is to provide (i) a quality assurance mechanism to ensure relevant systems are in place and (ii) a quality improvement mechanism to realise aspirational or developmental goals.
-This document provides a checklist for self-assessment of the performance of an acute healthcare facility.
-The standards closely model the 'National Infection Prevention and Control Guidelines for Acute Healthcare Facilities, 2017', and aligns with the regulatory requirements.
-Recommendations from the World Health Organisation's 'Guidelines on core components of Infection Prevention and Control Programmes at the National and Acute Health Care Facility Level' were incorporated into the standards.
-This document serves as an in-use consultation document for one year (7 May 2019 - 6 May 2020) for all acute healthcare facilities in Singapore (with the exception of the Institute of Mental Health which is more similar to a long term care setting).
+This document serves as a checklist for self-assessment of the performance of an acute healthcare facility.
+The standards closely model the 'National Infection Prevention and Control Guidelines for Acute Healthcare Facilities' and is aligned with the broad regulatory requirements for infection prevention and control.
+Recommendations from the World Health Organisation's 'Guidelines on core components of Infection Prevention and Control Programmes at the National and Acute Health Care Facility Level' have also been incorporated into the standards.
+This document is applicable for all acute healthcare facilities in Singapore (with the exception of the Institute of Mental Health which is more similar to a long-term care facility).